Marriage in South Africa

 In South Africa, marriage exists in a number of different forms, as a result of the diversity of religions and cultures in the country.
 A man in South Africa may have more than one spouse but a South African woman may only have one spouse.

-Historically the legal definition of marriage, derived from the Roman-Dutch law, was limited to monogamous marriages between opposite-sex couples.
-Since 1998 the law has recognised marriages, including polygynous marriages, conducted under African customary law, as well as religious laws such as Islamic law.
-In 2006 the South African constitutional court ruled in favour of recognizing same-sex marriage.
-It is currently the only country in the world to recognise both polygamy and same-sex marriages, albeit not in conjunction.
+Historically, the legal definition of marriage, derived from the Roman-Dutch law, was limited to monogamous marriages between opposite-sex couples.
+However, this has evolved considerably in recent years.

+Since 1998, the law has recognised marriages, including polygynous marriages, conducted under African customary law, as well as religious laws such as Islamic law.

+In 2006, the South African constitutional court ruled in favour of recognizing same-sex marriage.
+South Africa was the world's 5th country to legalize same-sex marriage, in keeping with the nation's social democratic constitution and politics.

+South Africa is currently the only country in the world to recognise both polygamy and same-sex marriages, albeit not in conjunction.
 South Africa outlawed marital rape in 1993.

-According to the 2011 census, 36.7% of South Africans aged 20 or older were married.
-During the year 2011 a total of 173,215 new marriages were recorded.
+The number of individuals in South Africa who are choosing to get married or cohabitate as partners is declining.
+According to the 2022 census, 62.2% of South Africans had never been married - an increase of 8.2% compared to the 2011 census.
+In 2022, 24% of South Africans were legally married, compared to 29.9% in 2011 - a 5.9% decrease in 10 years.